graphhopper/graphhopper/docs/core/profiles.md

 #### Customizing `speed`

-For every edge a default speed is inherited from the base vehicle, but you have multiple options to adjust it.
+For every road segment a default speed is inherited from the base vehicle, but you have multiple options to adjust it.
 The first thing you can do is rescaling the default speeds using the `speed_factor` section.
-For example this is how you can reduce the the speed of every edge that has the value 'motorway' for the category 'road_class' to fifty percent of the default speed that is normally used by the base vehicle for this road class:
+For example this is how you can reduce the speed of every road segment that has the value MOTORWAY for the category 'road_class' to fifty percent of the default speed that is normally used by the base vehicle for this road class:
 ```yaml
 speed_factor: